Wei-1/minimum-facemesh/README.md

  - I saw more than 10% frame rate improvement jumping from TF.js `2.4.0` to TF.js `3.3.0`.
  - Model `face-landmarks-detection@0.0.3` seems to be slightly more stable than `facemesh@0.0.5`, but the difference is hard to tell.
  - I am using MacBook, and I had tried several methods (including plaid-ml) to utilize my MacBook's GPU to do the job.
 At the end, using WebGL with TF.js is the easiest and the fastest solution.
+ - I saw 20% frame rate improvement when moving from a 2017 MacBook to a 2020 MacBook.
+A better computer does help.

 ### Changelog